- Wild male gorillas weigh between 300 and 500 pounds on average, and females weigh between 150 and 250 pounds.

 How a Gorilla’s Body Adds to their Strength

 How strong are gorillas?
 Much of a gorilla’s strength can be attributed to its large body size.
-Wild male gorillas weigh between 300 and 500 pounds on average and females weigh between 150 and 250 pounds.
+Wild male gorillas weigh between 300 and 500 pounds on average, and females weigh between 150 and 250 pounds.
 The large difference in size between males and females is an example of sexual dimorphism.
-Sexual dimorphism is a natural phenomenon where males and females of the same species have very distinct characteristics such as size or coloration.
-This is very common in the animal kingdom and especially amongst primates.
+Sexual dimorphism is a natural phenomenon where males and females of the same species have very distinct characteristics, such as size or coloration.
+This is very common in the animal kingdom, especially amongst primates.

 How strong is a gorilla compared to an orangutan?
-The average weight of a gorilla is almost twice that of an orangutan–400lbs vs. 200lbs.
+The average weight of a gorilla is almost twice that of an orangutan–400 lbs vs. 200 lbs.
 Gorillas are also much faster than orangutans in terms of ground speed, reaching running speeds of up to 25mph, while the latter only runs 2-3 mph.
 The gorilla’s bite force is also highly powerful, clocking at 1,300PSI of force.
 The orangutan’s bite is actually less powerful than a human’s, so it does not come close to that of a gorilla.
-And in a physical fight, an orangutan may bite or hit an opponent with an object.
-But a gorilla is capable of lifting over 1000lbs, punching, pulling, and throwing its enemies.
-So its safe to say that a gorilla is a much stronger creature than an orangutan.
+In a physical fight, an orangutan may bite or hit an opponent with an object.
+But a gorilla is capable of lifting over 1000 lbs, punching, pulling, and throwing its enemies.
+So it’s safe to say that a gorilla is a much stronger creature than an orangutan.

 What do Gorillas Eat to Get So Strong?